 Molecular phylogenetics of the Digenea with emphasis on the suborder Plagiorchiata.
 The study includes taxa at all levels of systematic hierarchy, from relationships of superfamilies and families to differentiation between cryptic congeneric species.
 I co-work with many collaborators on particular projects.

-Molecular phylogeny of the cestode order Cyclophyllidea.
+Molecular phylogeny of the cestode order Cyclophyllidea with emphasis on the Hymenolepididae.
 The project is aimed at reconstruction of phylogenetic interrelationships among all currently recognized and tentative families within the order and detailed phylogenetic study (at level of genera) of the families Hymenolepididae, Dilepididae, Anoplocephalidae, Gryporhynchidae, suborder Acoleata and several other groups.